 At GamblingGuy.com, we believe straight-talking is essential, which is why we have been upfront about the fact that an arbitrage betting strategy is far from straightforward in practice.
 However, we understand that the idea of a guaranteed profit is always going to be appealing, so here’s a few tips to keep in mind if you do decide to give arbing a try.

 As we touched on above, arbing will always attract high-stakes bettors, but the potential for hugely costly mistakes means high stakes should always be avoided.
 Be cautious; it is preferable to secure a small amount of profit, and have to place a larger volume of bets, than go for a great result with a huge stake.
+Remember that an arbitrage strategy isn’t the only strategy where money management is critical, and the same applies to the Martingale strategy described in our link.

 There’s a lot of software available that helps to highlight arbs, relentlessly scanning bookmakers and exchange sites and flagging any bets that are suitable.
 However, this software is far from ideal, as it flags arbs to every single user – which means the markets and odds tend to shift, and it’s more likely the arb will be picked up by bookmakers and the odds swiftly adjusted to compensate.
 Instead, try manually searching, scanning through a bookmaker’s site and then checking the odds at the exchange.